 What happens to your body if you die in space?

 In space, no one can hear you scream.
 Unless you’re in the international space station, which has air that your sound waves can vibrate through.
 Or, if you’re in a spacesuit that also has air in which your vocalizations can travel, and a communication system to broadcast your shouts to fellow astronauts and ground control.

 Anyway, it turns out that NASA is really reluctant to talk about what would happen if an astronaut died in space.
-Where would there bodies go?
-What would their crewmembers do?
-Now that longer missions to Mars and beyond are on the horizon, it's a question people have to get pretty serious about.
-Check out our recent feature on the subject.
+Where would their bodies go?
+What would their crew members do?
+Now that longer missions to Mars and beyond are on the horizon, it’s a question people have to get pretty serious about.
+Check out our feature on the subject.